 The food is a highlight.
 At both camps it’s a communal affair, usually served outdoors at a long table, with log fires and torches to create a really authentic bush feel.
 Simple homemade dishes, using predominantly local produce, are plentiful and exquisitely presented.
 N.B.
 Special arrangements can be made for in-room dining or a private bush dinner.

-The day starts with tea or coffee and rusks served in bed – and heralded by Honeyguide’s famous dawn drumbeat – before the early morning safari drive.
-On your return a scrumptious breakfast follows with a choice of cereals, fruit and a traditional cooked breakfast.
-Lunch is a light 3-course meal, served around 2pm.
-Dinner comes quite late – after a sunset game drive.
-It’s another magnificent 3-course affair served either in the boma (fenced-in campfire) accompanied by the fascinating and seductive sounds of the African night or a buffet in the main dining area on certain nights.
-Our chefs are well trained and able to cater for meal preferences.
+Your day starts with Honeyguide’s famous dawn drumbeat, before a picturesque morning safari game drive.
+On your return, a scrumptious breakfast follows with a choice of cereals, fruit, and a traditional cooked breakfast.
+Lunch is a light 3-course meal, served around 2 pm.
+Dinner is server later in the evening, after a sunset game drive.
+Dinner is a 3-course meal served either in the boma (fenced-in campfire) accompanied by the authentic sounds of the African night or a buffet in the main dining area on certain nights.
+Our chefs are well trained and able to cater to meal preferences.
 There is a well-stocked bar with an excellent wine selection, stored in a temperature-controlled cellar.

-Features include: All meals included, selected drinks and game drive snacks.
+Features include: All meals included plus a safari game drive drink and snack.

 The camp is open to visitors all year.
 Game viewing is at its best the dry Winter (May-October) as animals congregate around water holes and the lack of foliage and grasses gives you a clearer view.
 But it does get cold at night and during the morning game drive, so pack accordingly…